NathanielRobson/Financial-Portfolio-Manager-Java/Final Technical Documentation/TestReport.md

 #### Screenshots:
 ![Screenshot](/README-Images/FunctionalTest4.JPG)

-Throught the code there are many parts in which JUnit was not used but but functional methods of testing the code have been implemented.
+Throught the code there are many parts in which JUnit was not used but functional methods of testing the code have been implemented.